 Graduation Requirements & Exam

 Completion of the Georgia Banking School program is based on 100% attendance and performance in all scheduled classes and lectures, preparation of all assigned work and satisfactory completion of all home study assignments.
 Third Year students who successfully complete the course of study will be awarded diplomas.
-Graduation will be held on Friday, May 6.
+Graduation will be held on Friday of the week of school.
 First Year students take a pre-test and a post-test and Second Year students take a final exam.

 Continuing Education Units